mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 “Wild duck has flown away”, means, in a sense, truth is omnipresent.
 So whatever it is, truth is always moving.
 Wherever you may go.
 But “that truth is not flown away” completely means it doesn’t separate from you, because that wild duck as truth is always present in individual life.

-Where is it both come together; [where] wild duck and human being come together?
+Where is it both come together?
+[Where do] wild duck and human being come together?
 This is a moment, or we say “real reality you are present in.”
 Real reality is exactly there.
 So that’s why you cannot understand exactly what’s going on there.

 But at best as we can, we have to make our mind calm and know it.
 This is our responsibility too, okay?
 But on the other hand, we don’t understand it *exactly*, because [of the bottomlessness] of human life.

 But you cannot leave everything to the bottomlessness of human life; no. If you do that, your life becomes messy.
 You have to know what’s going on, with your best.

-So, twisting his nose is an implication of awareness of real reality, the moment: where the truth and phenomena come together, interpenetrated, interwoven, interacting constantly, dynamically.
+So twisting his nose is an implication of awareness of real reality, the moment: where the truth and phenomena come together, interpenetrated, interwoven, interacting constantly, dynamically.

 *[Tape change.]*